Elementary School Handbooks

 Parents Driving Students To and From School

-Bringing to school: Students should be dropped off by the bridge in the parking lot.
-An adult is on duty from 8:30-8:45 to walk students safely to the building.
+Students should be dropped off by the bridge in the parking lot.
+An adult is on duty from 8:30-8:45 to supervise students’ safe entrance into the building.

 Except for specifically arranged circumstances, children cannot enter school before 8:30.
 Students arriving past 8:45 are considered tardy and must report to the office with their parents to be signed in.